beastly-eve/zorkish-sugarcube/README.md

 <</if>>\
 ```

-This action will overwrite any actions already associated with `$pie` in the current passage, so it's best to use the same variable.
+~~This action will overwrite any actions already associated with `$pie` in the current passage, so it's best to use the same variable.~~ **For some reason it's not overwriting any more for me.
+So for now, you may also have to put an IF statement around where you define the object in the room as well**

 If, alternatively, you DON'T want an object in your inventory to be actionable, set pie to an object with possibleActions empty.